MariaJensen/Notes/README.md

 After the event has been emitted and the event object created, the event object will be propagated among the ancestors of `event.target` in a number of phases:

-**1 Capturing phase:** The event object is propagated through the ancestors of `event.target` in descending order, starting with the window object and ending with the parent of `event.target`.
+  **Capturing phase:** The event object is propagated through the ancestors of `event.target` in descending order, starting with the window object and ending with the parent of `event.target`.

   At each ancestor all event listeners for `event.type` registered on the ancestor with `capture=true` are executed.

-2. **Target phase:** All event listeners for `event.type` registered on event.target are executed, regardless of if `capture=true` or not.
+  **Target phase:** All event listeners for `event.type` registered on event.target are executed, regardless of if `capture=true` or not.

 If **`event.bubbles`**`=false`, propagation will end after the target phase.
 Otherwise the bubbling phase will take place:

-3. **Bubbling phase:** The event object is propagated through the ancestors of `event.target` in ascending order, starting with the parent of `event.target` and ending with the window object.
+  **Bubbling phase:** The event object is propagated through the ancestors of `event.target` in ascending order, starting with the parent of `event.target` and ending with the window object.

   At each ancestor all event listeners for `event.type` registered on the ancestor with `capture=false` are executed.